The Morning After

 In Colorado, permanent protective orders can last forever unless modified or terminated.
 Restraining orders, also known as protective orders, can be temporary or permanent.

-Temporary restraining orders are generally issued for a short period until a court hearing is set for a permanent protective orders.
+Temporary restraining orders are generally issued for a short period until a court hearing is set for a permanent protective order.

-How Do You Remove a Permanent Restraining Order in Colorado?
+Steps to Remove a Permanent Restraining Order in Colorado

 Removing a permanent restraining order in Colorado can be a difficult process if you aren't familiar with the laws and restrictions in Fort Collins.